kuzudb/kuzudb.github.io/docs/cypher/query-clauses/optional-match.md

 <img src="running-example.png" width="800">

 # Optional-match
-Optinoal-match is the clause where you define a pattern to find in the database.
+Optional-match is the clause where you define a pattern to find in the database.
 The difference between match is that if no pattern is found, Optional-match will fill up the missing part of the pattern with NULL.

 ## Examples:
 1. returns the followees of each user or NULL if a user doesn't follow anyone.